Library Committee Work

 As a member of the Marketing the Collection Committee, I coordinated department and library-wide display guidelines, planned department visual merchandizing trainings, and researched display fixtures and stands for future purchase.

-As part of my job as a Youth Services Librarian, I am always looking for new sources of funding to create meaningful projects for my community.
+As part of my job as a Youth Services Librarian, I was always looking for new sources of funding to create meaningful projects for my community.

 SRP Graphic Novel Author Series